xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 - We can use the Composite pattern to add a requirement that each category and product should be able to display its own breadcrumbs.

+## Definitions

+- When an employee navigates the catalog, they should be able to view the breadcrumbs, whether they are looking at a category or a product.

+- We can use the Composite pattern to add a requirement that each category and product should be able to display its own breadcrumbs.

 - Applying the patterns helps us maintain a consistent interface for both categories and products.

 - We are guaranteed that we can always call the `generateBreadcrumbs()` method on any object in the catalog.